lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Forensics/Medium/2025/Bitlocker-1.md

 ```
 I used the `bitlocker2john` tool to extract the encryption data from the drive and wrote it to the `bitlocker.hash` file.

-The information obtained includes: `Version: 2 (Windows 7 or later)`:, indicating the drive uses a modern encryption structure from Windows 7 onwards.
+The information obtained includes `Version: 2 (Windows 7 or later)`:, indicating the drive uses a modern encryption structure from Windows 7 onwards.

 `VMK encrypted with Recovery Password`: This drive can be unlocked using a 48-digit random recovery password from Windows.